Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
-* Dog Selection should be a partial?
-* New address form styling
 * Parks styling
 * Profile styling
 * Login/logout/new account styling